Russ-Holloway/CoPA-Analytics/README.md

 4. **Repository URL**: `https://github.com/Russ-Holloway/CoPPA-Analytics.git`
 5. **Branch**: `main`

-> **Important:** When prompted for a logo URL, enter the public direct image URL for your force's logo (see "Setting the FORCE_LOGO_URL Environment Variable" below).
-This is required for your logo to appear on the dashboard.

-Once you have selected the branch, deployment will proceed automatically.
-No further configuration is required.
+Once you have selected the branch, deployment will not proceed until you perform a manual sync (see below).

 ## Azure Deployment Center: Initial Sync Required